Preserving Governor

 -

 To capture video and written stories of Governor Fordice’s two terms as governor and the impact of First Lady Pat Fordice’s tenure both in office and after her time as First Lady.
-As of the spring of 2025, the project is in Phase One which is to identify the number of potential oral history participants and to allow others to share their memories and photos.
+Phase Two includes the video recording of the oral history at several locations throughout Mississippi, which began in the winter of 2025.
+We would expect these recordings to be complete by the summer of 2026.

 Phase Two (which is dependent on funding) will include the video recording of the oral history at several locations throughout Mississippi with plans to begin in June of 2025.
 We would expect these recordings to be done throughout the summer and the fall of 2025.